 Liyuan Library (Beijing, China)

-Asia has a library said to be one of the most beautiful in the world.
+Asia has one of the most beautiful libraries in the world.
 Located in Jiaojiehe Village, just two hours away by car from Beijing, China, this library is found in a landscape of mountains and lush trees.
 Sticks for firewood are used to cover the glass walls.
 Inside, the wood floors, steps, and shelves lend a quiet and contemplative atmosphere, attracting many tourists and bookworms each year.